 *It’s important to note here that most project management software applications, like Primavera P6 and Microsoft Project, will automatically create a visual display for you after the WBS has been created.
 Both programs will automatically create all three types of WBS displays: a hierarchical list, a tree diagram chart, and a Gantt chart.

-Although it is possible to create a work breakdown structure and manage a project by hand, it is highly recommended to utilize project management software.
-Without the software, creating a work breakdown structure will be a daunting, time-consuming task, and it is much more likely to make critical errors that will affect the overall project.
-Additionally, most project management applications will automatically create visual WBS displays, easing the time needed to complete creating and maintaining a WBS.
+Although it is possible to create a work breakdown structure and manage a project by hand, it is highly recommended that you use project management software.
+Without the software, creating a work breakdown structure will be a daunting, time consuming task.
+Without the software, it is also much more likely you will make critical arrows that will affect the overall project.
+Additionally, most project management applications will automatically create visual WBS displays.
+This lessens the amount of time needed to complete and maintain a WBS.

-There are a variety of different project management softwares available that can assist with WBS creation.
-Here at Taradigm, we offer the premier CPM scheduling application, Primavera P6.
-Along with easing the process of creating a work breakdown structure, P6 is also a powerful scheduling tool, allowing users to create and manage their projects from start to finish.
+There are a variety of different project management software programs available to assist with WBS creation.
+Here at Taradigm, we offer the premier CPM scheduling application, , Primavera P6.
+P6 not only makes creating a WBS easier, it is also a powerful scheduling tool.
+Primavera P6 allows users to create and manage their projects from start to finish.
 Most scheduling related jobs from larger firms require CPM scheduling using Primavera P6 in their contracts.

 If you plan on utilizing Primavera P6 for your WBS and project management needs, it may be a good idea to become proficient in the program through training.
 At Taradigm, we offer Primavera P6 training with a live, experienced instructor, and self-paced online video training.